MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 > [!NOTE]
 > If you chose to use a digital anchor to align the guide, you’d use a gesture to align the hologram that matches the digital 3D representation that you placed in your real-world environment.

 When you align your guide, the alignment information is stored on your [!include[pn-hololens](../includes/pn-hololens.md)] so you don’t have to realign the guide every time you open it.
 You can realign a guide at any time, though, if you feel the holograms are out of alignment.
-For more information, read about the **Alignment** button in the next section.
+For more information, read about the **Anchor** button in the next section.

 > [!NOTE]
 > You might need to adjust the hardware offset in [!include[pn-hololens](../includes/pn-hololens.md)] 1 devices to ensure accurate placement of 3D content.
 [Learn more about adjusting for hardware offset](https://docs.microsoft.com/dynamics365/mixed-reality/guides/known-issues#uploading-new-3d-models-with-names-matching-any-of-the-pre-packaged-models-in-the-3d-toolkit-will-overwrite-the-files-in-the-3d-toolkit).